EricWay1024/Scientific-Computation-Notes/main.typ

 $

 for some $c_b, c_l, alpha > 0$.
-Then the following problem has a unique solution (with continuous dependence):
+Then the following problem is well-posed:

 - Find $u in V$ such that $b(u, v) = l(v)$ for all $v in V$.]